 Hammerknuden is a very unique natural area characterized by rock and sea.
 Here we can see the rock ground in many scenes: from the flat coast of the Hammerodde archipelago to the steep slopes in Hammerhavn and Kongestolen.

-Hammerknuden itself is a granite rock rising from the low archipelago up to 82 meters above the Baltic Sea level at the highest point, i.e. around the Hammer lighthouse on Ørnebjerg, from where there are wonderful views.
+Hammerknuden itself is a granite rock rising from the low archipelago up to 82 meters above the Baltic Sea level at the highest point, i.e. around the Hammeren lighthouse on Ørnebjerg, from where there are wonderful views.

 Hammerknuden was shaped by glaciers of the last ice age.
 The ice moved from the northeast and violently "jerked" the rock from this side.
 Therefore, the north-east coast now seems slightly rounded, gradually rising west.
 Whereas the west side was sheltered by ice, so only the sea and ordinary weather conditions shaped steep rocks.

-The nature of Hammerknude is characterized primarily by rock: in many places where the layers of soil are thin and the water is almost absent, there are rocky hills.
+The nature of Hammerknuden is characterized primarily by rock: in many places where the layers of soil are thin and the water is almost absent, there are rocky hills.
 Here, most junipers grow, especially heather, which stains large areas purple, during flowering in late summer.

 Hammerknuden also contains several characteristic cultural traces, including the medieval ruins of the Solomon Chapel, two lighthouses and many traces of almost 100 years of granite mining.